Bad Counsel (part three)

 “I ask you,” he said.

 If he asked, Andrée would try to answer.
-In an attitude of attention, she said: “Gravy.”
+She stepped back, hands on hips.
+“Gravy.”

 “Twenty thousand.
 Ballpark figure.
 People think that’s money.
 You lose a tenant, you gotta fix the place up.
 You get water in the basement.
-Some kid graffities the arch…” Over his shoulder, he jabbed his straw hat.
+Some kid graffities the arch…” He doffed his straw hat, and jabbed it behind him.
 This was true.
-The arch was well-coated in spray-paint.
+The arch was well-coated with spray-paint.
 Andrée felt like Leo wanted her to rat on someone.

 She had no friends in the Palisades.
-Maybe she would rat, for ice cream, if she did.
+Maybe she would rat, for ice cream.